Jayway007/Offense-and-Defense/Defense/Security-Operation/IPDRR/Detect/Model/System/HIPS/Host-Rules.md

 - ancester
   - not sshd
 - cmdline
-  - sensitive commands or programs : any program can be used
+  - sensitive commands or programs and params used: any program can be used
   - sensitive paths
     - /usr/bin
     - authentication